QMeCha: quantum Monte Carlo package for fermions in embedding environments: Applications

+For hydrogen-bonded systems, such as the water dimer, we can see in Fig. \ref{fig:fig4} adapted from ref. \citenum{Ditte2025}, that the interaction energy between a QDO-modeled donor water molecule and a full electronic acceptor monomer\cite{Ditte2025} is a good approximation to a subset of energy components from Symmetry Adapted Perturbation theory SAPT2 + 3(CCD).
+The reported F-pEx curve is obtained by removing from the total SAPT energy all the pure exchange contributions\cite{Ditte2025}.
+The removal of these exchange contributions comes from the fact that the El-QDO model is still not generalized to reproduce the short-range interaction limit between the environment and the molecular sub-system described at the electronic level.
 Following the study of the interaction energies of molecular and noble gas atoms\cite{Ditte2023,Ditte2025} the El-QDO approach was also used to study the solvation energies of benzene and water dimers, and the variations of their bond energies in cages of water molecules\cite{Ditte2023,Ditte2025}.
-In Fig. \ref{fig:fig5} we report the solvation energies and bond energy variations for the water dimer as shown in ref. \citenum{Ditte2025} as a function of the cage distortion from equilibrium.
+In Fig. \ref{fig:fig10} we report the solvation energies and bond energy variations for the water dimer as shown in ref. \citenum{Ditte2025} as a function of the cage distortion from equilibrium.
 Here the solvation energy is defined, following ref. \citenum{Sirianni2022}, as the interaction energy of the molecular dimer with the cage $\text{E}_{solv}(\text{D})=\text{E}(\text{D}+\text{cage})-\text{E}(\text{D})-\text{E}(\text{cage})$, where $\text{E}(\text{D})$ and $\text{E}(\text{cage})$ are the energies of the isolated QDO cage and electronic molecular dimer, and $\text{E}(\text{D}+\text{cage})$ is the total energy of the interacting system.
 The variation of the dimers bond energy, $\Delta \Delta \text{E} = \text{E}_{solv}(\text{D}) - \text{E}_{solv}(\text{M}_1) - \text{E}_{solv}(\text{M}_2)$, is defined as the difference between the solvation energy of the dimer and those of the two monomers\cite{Sirianni2022}.